Sato-Isolated/MindLated/README.md

 work only for crack me (not sure at 100% completely unstable and not optimized)

-if you want to help me by improving the obfuscator you can check the project
+if you want to help me by improving the obfuscator you can do an PR

 I am looking for a very nice theme if anyone has one do an issues please :)